2006 Lebanon War

 The 2006 Lebanon War was a 34-day armed conflict in Lebanon, fought between Hezbollah and Israel.
-The war started on 12 July 2006, and continued until a United Nations-brokered ceasefire went into effect in the morning on 14 August 2006, though it formally ended on 8 September 2006 when Israel lifted its naval blockade of Lebanon.
+The war started on 12 July 2006 and continued until a United Nations-brokered ceasefire went into effect in the morning on 14 August 2006, though it formally ended on 8 September 2006 when Israel lifted its naval blockade of Lebanon.
 It marked the third Israeli invasion into Lebanon since 1978.

 After Israel's withdrawal from southern Lebanon in 2000, Hezbollah aimed for the release of Lebanese citizens held in Israeli prisons.
 On 12 July 2006, Hezbollah ambushed Israeli soldiers on the border, killing three and capturing two; a further five were killed during a failed Israeli rescue attempt.
 Hezbollah demanded an exchange of prisoners with Israel.
 Israel launched airstrikes and artillery fire on targets in Lebanon, attacking both Hezbollah military targets and Lebanese civilian infrastructure, including Beirut's Rafic Hariri International Airport.
 Israel launched a ground invasion of Southern Lebanon and imposed an air-and-naval blockade on the country.
 Hezbollah then launched more rockets into northern Israel and engaged the IDF in guerrilla warfare from hardened positions.
 According to Israeli sources, Hezbollah fired close to 4,000 rockets and missiles at Israel from their arsenal of around 15,000 held before the war.

 On 11 August 2006, the United Nations Security Council unanimously approved United Nations Security Council Resolution 1701 (UNSCR 1701) in an effort to end the hostilities, which called for disarmament of Hezbollah, Israeli withdrawal from Lebanon, and for the deployment of the Lebanese Armed Forces and an enlarged United Nations Interim Force in Lebanon (UNIFIL) in the south.
 The Lebanese Army began deploying in Southern Lebanon on 17 August and the blockade was lifted on 8 September.
 On 1 October, most Israeli troops withdrew from Lebanon, although the last of the troops continued to occupy the border-straddling village of Ghajar.

 Both Hezbollah and the Israeli government claimed victory, while the Winograd Commission deemed the war a missed opportunity for Israel as it did not lead to disarmament of Hezbollah.
 The conflict is believed to have killed between 1,191 and 1,300 Lebanese people, and 165 Israelis.
 It severely damaged Lebanese civil infrastructure, and displaced approximately one million Lebanese and 300,000–500,000 Israelis.
 The remains of the two captured soldiers, whose fates were unknown, were returned to Israel on 16 July 2008 as part of a prisoner exchange.

-Etymology
+Other names

 The war is known in Lebanon as the July War (حرب تموز, Ḥarb Tammūz) and in Israel as the Second Lebanon War (Note: After the 1982 Lebanon War regarded as the First Lebanon War and before the 2024 Israeli invasion of Lebanon regarded as the Third Lebanon War by some Israeli sources.) (מלחמת לבנון השנייה, Milhemet Levanon HaShniya).
 The war is also known as the Israel–Hezbollah War of 2006.